ccoovrey/pegasus_lms/04-intro_win_powershell/02_intro_win_os.md

 directories?

 **1.2:**
-Using --help or -h , investigate into the options you can use for pwd, ls and cd.
+Using --help , investigate into the options you can use for pwd, ls and cd.
 Are the options different for dir and ls ?

 **1.3:**